itsalasdair/Project_Python/python-lists.md

 ___

-Using ```.remove```, we can remove data from a value within the list.
+Using ```.remove```, we can remove data from a value within the list, it will remove the **first matching instance** of the value in a list/sub-list.
 Let's add another column to our list - age:

 ```
 names_scores_age = [